Logo

 54.

-Tom Hooper supposedly had no inclination as to the process of visual effects, thus the VFX department could not show Tom Hooper the step-by-step process of what he wanted, such as animatics, unless it was already rendered.
+Tom Hooper supposedly had little understanding of the process of visual effects, thus the VFX department could not show Tom Hooper the step-by-step process of what he wanted, such as animatics, unless it was already rendered.